flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 airtight, axiomatic, comprehensive description that programmers like.
-One shortcoming is that the boundary between resource and application is pretty thin: Postgres is an application in its own right, but from the perspective of a Rails app it's a resoruce.
-Still, hopefully my use of _resource_ is clear enough that you nevertheless understand what tf I'm talking about when I talk about resources.)
+One shortcoming is that the boundary between resource and application is pretty thin: Postgres is an application in its own right, but from the perspective of a Rails app it's a resource.
+Still, hopefully my use of _resource_ is clear enough that you nevertheless understand what the f I'm talking about when I talk about resources.)

 Coordinating these resources is inherently complex.
+Hell, coordinating anything is complex.
+I still remember the first time I got smacked in the face with a baseball in little league thanks to a lack of coordination.
+There was also an time period where I, as a child, took tae kwon do classes and frequently ended up sitting with my back against the wall with my eyes closed in pain because a) my mom for some reason refused to buy me an athletic cup and b) I did not possess the coordination to otherwise protect myself during sparring.

-You have to decide how to create, validate, secure, and dispose of resources; how to convey one resource's entities to another resource; and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact.
+When building a product, you have to decide how to create, validate, secure, and dispose of resource entities; how to convey entities from one resource to another; and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact, all without getting hit in the face (or elsewhere).
 Rails, for instance, was designed to coordinate browsers, HTTP servers, and databases.
 It had to convey user input to a database, and also retrieve and render database records for display by the user interface, via HTTP requests and responses.

 There is no obvious or objectively correct way to coordinate these resources.
 In Rails, HTTP requests would get dispatched to a